christinaheinze/causality-course-ethz/notebooks/README.md

 1. Essentially, there are the following two options to install jupyter:

     A. Installation via [anaconda](https://www.anaconda.com/distribution/).
-    Anaconda includes python along with a number of packages such as juyter.
+    Anaconda includes python along with a number of packages such as jupyter.
 If you are only interested in a minimal version of python, it is probably sufficient to install miniconda.

     B. Installation via pip.
 If you already have a running version of python and pip you can also use pip to install jupyter (see the instructions at the bottom of this [page](http://jupyter.readthedocs.io/en/latest/install.html)).
 In order for R to work you then also need to manually install the R package [IRkernel](https://github.com/IRkernel/IRkernel/blob/master/README.md).